Psychiatry Demand in Australia

 Regional and Rural Australia

-The most acute demand for psychiatrists is found outside major metropolitan centres.
-Regional hospitals and community mental health services consistently report difficulty filling psychiatrist positions, with vacancies often remaining open for extended periods.
-Some regional services operate with significantly fewer psychiatrists than their funded establishment, placing extraordinary pressure on existing staff and limiting the range of services they can provide.
+The most acute demand is outside the major cities.
+Regional hospitals and community mental health services consistently report difficulty filling psychiatrist positions, with vacancies often open for extended periods.
+Regional positions typically offer higher remuneration than metropolitan equivalents, along with accommodation, relocation support, and professional development funding to make the move viable.

 Metropolitan Public Services